sunitparekh/sunitblog/data/sunitblog/posts/structured-logging.md

 ## Aggregate logs
 *******
-There are multiple approaches for log aggregation available today out of box.
+There are multiple approaches available for log aggregation.

 #### Log File Replication
 Simplest one is, continue logging to file system and setup a independent process to monitor files and send logs to server every 'n' milliseconds.